JessiBaughman/OpenVnmrJ_WSL/README.md

 ## Prerequisites

-### Administer Privledges
+### Administer Privileges
-Some parts of the script will require administrator privledges to install, configure, or update.
+Some parts of the script will require administrator privileges to install, configure, or update.
 You will be prompted on the secure desktop each time.

 ### Windows version
 To find your version of Windows, open the Settings panel (`Windows + I`) and navigate to System->About.